Introduction to Company Analysis

 Company analysis is a process carried out by investors to evaluate securities, collecting info related to the company’s profile, products and services as well as profitability.
 It is also referred as ‘fundamental analysis.’
 A company analysis incorporates basic info about the company, like the mission statement and apparition and the goals and values.
 During the process of company analysis, an investor also considers the company’s history, focusing on events which have contributed in shaping the company.

-Also, a company analysis looks into the goods and services proffered by the company.
-If the company is involved in manufacturing activities, the analysis studies the products produced by the company and also analyzes the demand and quality of these products.
-Conversely, if it is a service business, the investor studies the services put forward.
+A company analysis also looks at the goods and services offered by the company.
+If the company is involved in manufacturing activities, the analysis examines the products that the company produces and also analyzes the demand and quality of these products.
+Conversely, if it is a service company, the investor studies the services offered.

 It is essential for a company analysis to be comprehensive to obtain strategic insight.
 Being a thorough evaluation of an organization, the company analysis provides insight to rationalize processes and make revenue potentials better.

 The process of conducting a company analysis involves the following steps:

 - The primary step is to determine the type of analysis which would work best for your company.